 - Step 2 - the reasons for the revocation of cancellation of registration must be provided in writing.

 - Step 3 - The tax officer can reject the application for revocation by an order in FORM GST REG-05

-- Step 4 - before rejecting the application the designated officer will issue a show-cause notice in FORM GST REG–23 in order to provide a chance to the applicant for providing a clarification for the registration should not be rejected.
+- Step 4 - before rejecting the application the designated officer will issue a show-cause notice in FORM GST REG–23 in order to provide a chance for the applicant for providing clarification for the registration should not be rejected.